Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Weather conditions

 After a relatively calm winter-time and capricious spring, flowering arrived at the beginning of June.
-It normally takes around two weeks, but in 2004 flowering went on with rocket speed.
-3 days was simply enough.
+It usually takes around two weeks, but in 2004 flowering went on with rocket speed.
+Three days was enough.

-During flowering, Bordeaux happily avoided two major and dangerous diseases, coulure (missing buds) and millerandage (buds stop developing and fall off).
-Already at that time, it was obvious of very large harvest happening due to incredibly many buds on vines, in the second half of September.
-And this forecast became true, for yields in 2004 is far above vintages 2002 and especially 2003.
+Bordeaux happily avoided two major and dangerous diseases during flowering: coulure (missing buds) and millerandage (buds stop developing and fall off).
+At that time, it was obvious that a huge harvest was happening due to the incredibly many buds on vines in the second half of September.
+And this forecast became true, for yields in 2004 were far above vintages 2002 and especially 2003.

-Summer 2004 offered a bit of everything; long spells of warm and sunny weather, but also several downpours of rain and violent hailstorms.
-The latter didn't affect however vineyards.
-Green harvest at the end of July, which meant the removal of 25-30% grapes from vines in order to strongly decrease yields per ha, was vastly used in whole Bordeaux.
+Summer 2004 offered a bit of everything; long spells of warm and sunny weather, several downpours of rain, and violent hailstorms.
+The latter didn't affect, however, vineyards.
+Green harvest at the end of July, which meant removing 25-30% of grapes from vines to decrease yields per ha strongly, was vastly used in Bordeaux.

-In August, a whole 80 mm rain fell in Bordeaux.
-It was especially Right Bank (Pomerol, St.Emilion and Fronsac), who suffered the most.
-August is extremely important for grapes, especially for their ripeness.
-But rain and a rather lukewarm weather in August delayed ripeness to a great extent.
-Another explanation for the delay was the fact that vines still suffered from the extreme heat last year and hadn't fully recovered.
-The ever-changing weather contributed also to this delay.
+In August, a whole 80 mm of rain fell in Bordeaux.
+Especially Right Bank (Pomerol, St.Emilion, and Fronsac) suffered the most.
+August is crucial for grapes, especially for their ripeness.
+But rain and rather lukewarm weather in August delayed ripeness to a great extent.
+Another explanation for the delay was that vines still suffered from the extreme heat last year and hadn't fully recovered.
+The ever-changing weather also contributed to this delay.

-September started warm and sunny, and brought optimism right back.
-The ripeness of the grapes speeded up and 2004 vintage looked really nice.
-It was clear, that harvest will start 14 days later than normal, because of bad weather in August.
+September started warm and sunny and brought optimism right back.
+The ripeness of the grapes speeded up, and the 2004 vintage looked nice.
+It was clear that harvest would start 14 days later than expected because of bad weather in August.
 Two weeks of hot weather and a lot of sunshine, interrupted by a few short-lived thunderstorms, were followed by a week of cold weather and little rain.
 Then, the warm weather returned.

-Light rain on Thursday the 23rd September kick-started Botrytis cinerea fungus, which attacked perfectly ripe grapes in Sauternes & Barsac.
+Light rain on Thursday, the 23rd of September, kick-started Botrytis cinerea fungus, which attacked perfectly ripe grapes in Sauternes & Barsac.
 It looked incredibly promising.
-Long spells of fog in the morning and hot afternoons during several days – this resulted in perfect conditions for wide-spreading of botrytis.
-Climens started harvesting on the 27th of September, while Nairac began on 30th September.
-It took for many properties about 1.5 months to finish harvest.
+Long spells of fog in the morning and hot afternoons during several days resulted in perfect conditions for the wide-spreading of botrytis.
+Climens started harvesting on the 27th of September, while Nairac began on the 30th of September.
+It took many properties about 1.5 months to finish the harvest.

-Domaine de Chevalier hadn't even finished with "white" harvest by the 28th September, which is 2.5 weeks later than normal!
-Olivier Bernard was simply stunned seeing "white" harvest finish in the mid-October for the first time during his reign at Chevalier!
+Domaine de Chevalier hadn't even finished with the "white" harvest by the 28th of September, which is 2.5 weeks later than usual!
+Olivier Bernard was stunned seeing the "white" harvest finish in mid-October for the first time during his reign at Chevalier!

-From Friday the 24th September to Thursday the 7th October, the weather was hot and sunny, and this allowed many wine-growers at Right Bank to bring in perfectly ripe Merlot of high quality.
+From Friday, the 24th of September, to Thursday, the 7th of October, the weather was hot and sunny, and this allowed many wine-growers at Right Bank to bring in perfectly ripe Merlot of high quality.

-Ripening process of Cabernets and Petit Verdot speeded up, but these varieties had to wait anyway.
-They were indeed ripe inside, but not outside (grape skins).
-By chewing grape-skins you could feel a certain bitterness still being present.
-Cabernets and Petit Verdot lacked obviously the so-called phenolic maturity, which is so vital for the wines.
+Cabernets and Petit Verdot's ripening process slowed, but these varieties had to wait anyway.
+They were indeed ripe inside but not outside (grape skins).
+By chewing grape skins, you could feel a certain bitterness.
+Cabernets and Petit Verdot lacked the so-called phenolic maturity vital for wines.

-Shortly speaking, grapes must be perfectly ripe inside and outside, so bitter and green sensations together with hard tannins and lack of balance in wines can be avoided.
-Harvest of Cabernets started on Monday the 11th October but after a few days, it rained quite a lot.
+Shortly speaking, grapes must be perfectly ripe inside and outside, so bitter and green sensations, complex tannins, and lack of balance in wines can be avoided.
+Harvest of Cabernets started on Monday, the 11th of October, but after a few days, it rained quite a lot.
 70-80 mm of water.
 Strangely enough, it didn't affect grapes at all.

 It was quite a new development from the oenological point of view.
-Maybe the explanation is very dry soil, still recovering from an immense lack of water from 2003.
-That's why the water didn't have time to come up all the way up to the grapes.
-Another explanation and maybe the most true one is, that grapes simply stopped their growing cycles as grapes became ripe before the rain came, so they didn't need to "drink" water.
+The explanation may be that very dry soil is still recovering from an immense lack of water from 2003.
+That's why the water didn't have time to come up to the grapes.
+Another explanation, possibly the most true, is that grapes stopped their growing cycles as they became ripe before the rain came, so they didn't need to "drink" water.

-From the 18th October, it became again warm and sunny and the harvest of Cabernets and Petit Verdot went splendidly and quiet.
+From the 18th of October, it became again warm and sunny, and the harvest of Cabernets and Petit Verdot went splendidly and quietly.

-Merlot on the Left Bank was brought also in superb condition, while Cabernet Franc, Cabernet Sauvignon and Petit Verdot strongly benefited from long ripening process.
-This allowed these three late-ripening varieties to develop perfect maturity and keep the freshness, flavours and aromas intact.
+Merlot on the Left Bank was also brought in superb condition, while Cabernet Franc, Cabernet Sauvignon, and Petit Verdot strongly benefited from the long ripening process.
+This allowed these three late-ripening varieties to develop perfect maturity and keep the freshness, flavors, and aromas intact.

 Simple remedies are used at Le Pin, one of the world's most expensive wines - please notice the red bicycle spender to hold pipe fast and the digital thermometer outside the vat.